An operational continuum limit of quantum combs: Introduction

 Much like the generalised CJI exploits well-understood properties of quantum states to enlighten us about quantum processes in the discrete case, we furthermore believe that studying the correspondence between field theories and non-Markovian processes in the continuum (which is the natural extension of this correspondence) will lead to better understanding of the latter by employing tools dedicated to the former.
-In this work, we primarily use the class of \emph{continuous matrix product states} (cMPS) to this end \cite{verstraeteContinuousMatrixProduct2010,osborneHolographicQuantumStates2010}, which is a powerful computational framework from which correlation structures in quantum field theories may be understood.
-But we emphasise that our framework need not be limited to this particular ansatz, and indeed it may be beneficial to look at other field theory structures, such as cMERA \cite{PhysRevLett.110.100402}, relativistic cMPS \cite{PhysRevD.104.096007}, more general \emph{continuous tensor network states} (cTNS) \cite{PhysRevD.105.045016,RevModPhys.93.045003}---or, as exemplified by our treatment of the spin-boson model, other ansätze for field theory states, that do not naturally fit into the continuous tensor network family.
+In this work, we primarily use the class of \emph{continuous matrix product states} (cMPS) to this end \cite{verstraeteContinuousMatrixProduct2010,osborneHolographicQuantumStates2010}, which is a powerful computational framework from which correlation structures in quantum field theories may be understood, and whose connection to continuous processes has already been hinted at in previous work \cite{hastingsConnectingEntanglementTime2015,parkTensorNetworkInfluence2024}.
+But we emphasise that our framework is not limited to this particular ansatz; we make the connection on the level of the field theory, obtaining physicality conditions on a general Fock space vector that define a continuous process.
+With this formalism, we show how issues with discrete frameworks may be remedied.
+For example, we use this construction to introduce a family of well-defined continuum measures of non-Markovianity.
 We anticipate that such a continuum treatment will furthermore have applications in tomography of non-Markovian noise~\cite{White-2025-Unifying-NM}, efficiency of simulation in non-Markovian open quantum systems~\cite{Link_2024,Cygorek-2022,parkTensorNetworkInfluence2024}, and a more rigorous treatment of measures of non-Markovianity~\cite{Pollock_2018_measure,zambonProcessTensorDistinguishability2024}.
 Each of these areas have benefitted immensely from employing the process tensor framework, but ultimately suffer in one way or another from ill-conditioned finiteness.